envoy/styleguides/engineering/ember.md

 ### Do not create components in zapatos

-We used to keep share components by adding it to zapatos, but we're moving away from this practice.
-Please share compoents by adding it to `/components`
+We used to share components by adding it to zapatos, but we're moving away from this practice.
+Please share components by adding it to `/components`

 ## Computed Properties